Our community has invested in a ground breaking social investment for the long term benefit of Tywardreath and the surrounding areas.

 Their corporate coaching business shares resources and expertise to help local people to turn their ideas into a business or an income generating community activity.
 In the last 2 years they have helped over 600 local people with their free coaching and shared premises.

-In 2016 they started Hunter Grange Investments a groundbreaking, collaborative, social enterprise to invest in their enterprising community and improve the local economy.
-The company is purchasing Tywardreath shop and Elmswood House B&B with peer to peer loans pledged by local people.
+In 2016 they started Hunter Grange Investments a groundbreaking, collaborative, socially beneficial limited company to invest in their enterprising community and improve the local economy.
+The company purchased Tywardreath shop by crowdsourcing peer to peer loans pledged by local people.